 - food scraps (organic, compostable kitchen wastes) BY JULY 2020

-The above "waste" materials are now being recognized as recoverable resources that should not congest our shrinking landfill space.
-Furthermore, more than half of what Vermonters throw away can be diverted from the landfills.
+The above "waste" materials are now being recognized as recoverable resources that should not take up limited space in the only operating landfill in Vermont.
+Furthermore, more than half of what Vermonters have historically thrown away can actually be diverted from the landfill.

 The state recognizes that this can be a large change for many Vermont businesses and residents, and has focused on creating convenient, consistent, and cost-effective systems to help us reach statewide compliance.
 In order to do so, they have required curbside collection requirements for licensed haulers to offer collection services for recyclables by 2015 and food scraps by 2020, with exemptions under certain conditions.
 The state also required the adoption of Pay-As-You-Throw (PAYT) variable rate pricing for landfill material to encourage diversion.